-If you’re using Android Studio, most app projects require little effort to support Dynamic Delivery, and you can build an Android App Bundle in just a few clicks.
+If you’re using Android Studio 3.2 or higher, most app projects require little effort to support Dynamic Delivery, and you can build an Android App Bundle in just a few clicks.
 However, adding dynamic feature modules is still in beta, and requires a little more effort and possibly refactoring your app.

 Dynamic Delivery with split APKs